-In 1929 the great James Braid was paid 21 guineas to remodel and extend Orsett to a full 18 holes.
-Since then, the club has moved from strength to strength and most of Braid’s original design is evident on today’s supremely challenging heathland layout.
+In 1928 James Braid was paid 21 guineas by Sir Francis Whitmore to design a new 18-hole course.
+Since then, the Orsett Golf Club has gone from strength to strength.
+Most of Braid’s original design is evident on today’s supremely challenging heathland layout.

 Orsett is set on the northern banks of the Thames and the wind tends to funnel up the estuary making playing to handicap a serious challenge.
 The county of Essex is not blessed with ideal golfing ground as the majority of the county is largely made up of heavy clay, but the course at Orsett Golf Club is set on pleasantly undulating heathland terrain.

 The course opens up with a medium length par five and, with two further par fives on the outward nine, there are real birdie opportunities available for the big hitters.
 Sandwiched between the par five 5th and 7th is the wonderful signature short par four 6th which is set in a sunken valley which was formerly a sand quarry where sand was extracted for filling James Braid's early bunkers.
 With just one par five on the inward nine, you need to make your score going out as coming home – especially 17th and 18th – is invariably played into the prevailing wind.